So, you’ve taken the first step in taking charge of your finances and finally opened that savings account. Hooray! Now, what’s next?

-Looking for franchise opportunities but on a limited budget?
-PhilCrowd coop style and crowdfunding might be the key to your new business.
 Need hand-holding in the stock market?
 How about Bo Sanchez helping you become financially and spiritually free?
 Checkout Truly Rich Club now.

 Lastly, if you haven’t, don’t forget to subscribe to our email newsletter, by simply putting your email address below.
 Again, don’t forget to check your inbox and confirm your subscription please.

 Carol Soriano is a consultant for PawnHero.ph, the very first online pawnshop in the Philippines.
 A writer at heart and a social media enthusiast, she finds personal finance, investment and money matters interesting topics.